 | None |

-While choosing either of the courses mentioned above, you must consider your preferences carefully.
+While choosing either B.Com (Hons) vs Economics (Hons), you must carefully consider your preferences.
 If you are looking forward to a career in the accounting and taxation field then B.Com (Hons.) is the right programme for you.
 However, banking and finance aspirants will find Economics (Hons.) more productive.

 B.Com (Hons) vs Economics (Hons): Eligibility Criteria